 Advice for Employees

 As a disabled individual requiring a service animal, you have a right to have that animal present with you in and out of your workplace.
-If your employer has constructively or wrongfully dismissed you based on this, or has failed to accommodate you in this regard, you may have a legal remedy available to you.
-Contact Monkhouse Law today for a free consultation to see how an Employment Lawyer can assist.
+If your employer has constructively or wrongfully dismissed you based on this or has failed to accommodate you in this regard, you may have a legal remedy available to you.
+Contact Monkhouse Law today for a free consultation.